Biomass 'carbon neutrality' debate continues to divide opinion

 Burning wood for electricity emits around 40% more carbon pollution than burning coal to produce an equivalent amount of energy, the NRDC reports, as the carbon that trees have accumulated over long periods of time is released into the atmosphere when burnt.
 Moreover, the use of trees for biomass disrupts vital carbon sinks and impedes ongoing forest carbon sequestration.

-However, the Wood Heat Association, founded by the Renewable Energy Association (REA) in 2013 has since refuted the claims on the NRDC report.
+However, the Wood Heat Association, founded by the Renewable Energy Association (REA) in 2013, refuted the claims made in the NRDC report.
 The Association claimed that wood used in biomass power production is typically from low-value wood such as harvest residues, thinnings, tree tops, limbs, and sawmill residues, as well as misshapen and diseased trees not suitable for other use.
 This is sourced from actively managed timber producing forests in the UK, EU, and US.

 Matt Mace